Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary

 Note that while we express $\omega$ in a Fourier series to describe the relationship between the arctangent angle $\vartheta$ and the arclength angle $\Bar{\theta}$, it is only necessary to differentiate with respect to $l_{m,n}^c$ when constructing shape gradients.
 In this way, the poloidal angle is fixed as the plasma boundary is perturbed, and the corresponding null space is eliminated.
 The cylindrical coordinates can now be expressed in the new representation as,

 The arclength angle is advantageous over the arctangent angle because it allows for a more efficient representation of the plasma surface with a uniform sampling of the poloidal angle.
 This is particularly useful for representing plasma boundaries with regions of large curvature.
 In Figure \ref{cross_sections}, we compare the distribution of poloidal grid points on the bean-shaped cross-section of the W7-X boundary, which features both concave and convex regions.
-While the grid points in the arclength angle are equally-spaced along the cross-section, the points in the arctangent angle accumulate in the concave region.
+The grid points in the plasma arclength angle are equally-spaced along the plasma surface cross-section while the points in the arctangent angle accumulate on the inboard and outboard sides.
 Observe that in highly convex regions of the plasma surface, the normal vector is changing rapidly, causing points on the offset surface to diverge from each other.
 By fixing the points on the offset surface to be spaced by uniform arclength increments, the points on the plasma surface tend to accumulate in the highly convex regions.
 Extra resolution in these regions is beneficial for improved convergence of REGCOIL calculations as well as a more efficient Fourier series representation.
 Alternatively, for surfaces which feature highly concave regions, it may be more advantageous to use an inward offset when computing the arclength angle.
 In this case, the maximum inward offset is set by the maximum curvature in the outwardly convex regions as in (\ref{eq:angle_max_offset}).